nickstanley574/nickstanley574.github.io/_drafts/teaching-reflections.md

 Students could read the book and do the practice problems on their own, but learning is easier when it's entertaining.
 That's why children (and adults) remember material from a MythBusters or Magic School Bus episodes over reading a chapter in a textbook.
 Realizing this lecturing became fun, figuring out examples and slides became a mental puzzle to solve.

 The hardest part for me was evaluating students' work.
 It was tough to give low grades at first.
-It not too long ago I was a student thinking; "If I fail a course I wasted money and a lot of time".
+It not too long ago I was a student thinking; "If I fail a course I wasted a lot of time and money".

 For students who didn't try, it wasn't hard assigning a low grade.
 For the students who did try, worked hard, and still struggled it was a lot more difficult to assign a low grade.
 Unfortunately, sometimes trying is not enough.
 Students need to achieve a certain level of skills in a course.
 Just because they are trying doesn't mean they can pass.
 This was a hard lesson to learn and I talked to a fellow instructor about it.